backstage/backstage/docs/dls/component-design-guidelines.md

 the color palette is with [`useTheme` hook](https://mui.com/material-ui/customization/theming/#accessing-the-theme-in-a-component).

-It's not a very common use case to override a theme color in a MUI component but let's say you have a Paper component that highlights it's content with a different color for a side menu or something (usually you use the elevation, but maybe the designer wanted a colorful app), you can use the theme like this:
+It's not a very common use case to override a theme color in a MUI component but let's say you have a Paper component that highlights its content with a different color for a side menu or something (usually you use the elevation, but maybe the designer wanted a colorful app), you can use the theme like this: